Gluten-Free Salted Caramel Pecan Bars

 This post may contain affiliate links.
 See our disclosure policy for more.

-Gluten-Free Salted Caramel Pecan Bars – With their brown sugar shortbread crust and salted caramel pecan filling, these yummy gluten-free pecan pie bars are as delicious as they are gorgeous.
+These Gluten-Free Salted Caramel Pecan Bars are perfect for pecan pie lovers!
+With their brown sugar shortbread crust and salted caramel pecan filling, these yummy gluten-free pecan pie bars are as delicious as they are gorgeous.

 Overhead view of gluten-free salted caramel pecan bars cut into squares

-I didn’t know I loved pecan pie or pecan bars until I took high school geometry.
+I didn’t know I loved pecan pie or pecan pie bars until I took high school geometry.

 That might sound like an unlikely meet-cute for me and pecan bars, but, well, isn’t that the way with most love stories?

-We celebrated Pi Day (March 4th aka 3.14) by everyone bringing in pies to share and in a sea of chocolate cream and pumpkin and apple and cherry, one of my classmates brought in a pecan pie, which I’d never seen before.
-I tried a slice and my life has never been the same since.
-I’m pretty sure I ate WAY more than my fair share of pecan pie that day, and I’ll forever be grateful to Susie K. who totally changed my life with that pie.
-(THANK YOU Suse!)
+We celebrated Pi Day (March 4th aka 3.14) by everyone bringing in pies to share and in a sea of chocolate cream, pumpkin, apple, and cherry, one of my classmates brought in a traditional pecan pie, which I’d never tried before.
+I ate WAY more than my fair share of pecan pie that day, and I’ll forever be grateful to Susie K. who totally changed my life with that pie.
+(THANKS Suse!)

-We make our pecan bars without corn syrup, trading it out for a gorgeous salted caramel filling that’s unbelievable with toasty pecans and a flaky brown sugar shortbread crust.
+We make our pecan pie bar recipe without corn syrup, trading it out for a gorgeous salted caramel filling that’s unbelievable with toasty pecans and a flaky brown sugar shortbread crust.
+Would you believe that all that goodness starts with simple ingredients?

 • Butter.
-You’ll use butter in both the brown sugar shortbread crust + the pecan pie bars filling.
+You’ll use butter in both the brown sugar shortbread crust + the pecan filling.
 It’s like magic.

 • Brown Sugar & White Sugar.
-I use a mix of brown & white sugars in the crust to give it a unique and subtly caramel-y taste that’s gorgeous with the salted caramel pecan bars.
+I use a mix of light brown sugar & granulated sugar in the crust to give it a unique and subtly caramel-y taste that’s gorgeous with the crunchy pecans.
 Our filling uses only brown sugar and I love the flavor it adds!

 • Gluten-Free Measure-For-Measure Flour.
-We’re BIG fans of this gluten-free flour blend for baking and HIGHLY recommend using it for your gluten-free pecan bars.
+We’re BIG fans of King Arthur Measure-For-Measure gluten-free flour blend for baking and HIGHLY recommend using it for these easy pecan pie bars.
 It gives great texture to crusts and works like a dream for most other GF baking projects!
+If you use another 1:1 flour blend (like Bob’s Red Mill), make sure it contains xanthan gum!

 • Honey.
 One of the ways we can make pecan bars without corn syrup is swapping it out for honey and brown sugar.
 It still caramelizes and thickens to make gorgeous salted caramel pecan filling you’ll dream about.

 • Coconut Cream, Heavy Cream, or Half-and-Half.
-Our family eats limited dairy, so I usually make the filling with coconut cream, but in our dairy days, heavy cream or half and half adds a silky richness to the filling that’s gorgeous.
+Our family eats limited dairy, so I usually make the filling with coconut cream, but heavy cream or half and half adds a silky richness to the filling that’s gorgeous.

-• Salt & Vanilla.
+• Salt & Vanilla Extract.
 To balance that flavor!
 You’ll need salt for the crust & filling, and vanilla for the filling only.

-1. Preheat the oven to 350 degrees F. Line an 8×8″ baking dish with parchment paper.
+1. Preheat the oven to 350 degrees F. Line a square metal 8-inch pan with parchment paper.

-7. Bake the crust at 350 degrees 18-20 minutes, or until the edges are just golden and the center looks set.
+4. Bake crust in preheated oven 18-20 minutes, or until the edges are just golden brown and the center looks set.
 Set aside to cool for a few minutes while you mix up the salted caramel pecan filling.

-4. Carefully pour the salted caramel pecan filling out over the baked shortbread crust.
+3. Carefully pour the salted caramel pecan mixture out over the baked shortbread crust.
 Gently use a spatula to spread the mixture (be gentle so the pecans don’t dent or scrape the crust!).

-6. Sprinkle with flaky salt if desired, and let the gluten-free pecan bars cool completely before cutting into squares so the filling doesn’t drip.
+5. Sprinkle with flaky salt if desired, and let the gluten-free pecan bars cool completely before cutting into squares so the filling doesn’t drip.
 (You can put them in the refrigerator to help speed up this process.)
+Enjoy right away, store in an airtight container 1-2 days, or freeze up to 2 months.

 The edges should be set and the center should *just* wiggle in the center.
 The bars will continue to cook for a few minutes after you’ve pulled them out of the oven, so you want the center to be a little wiggly.
 If you over-bake them, the filling may end up stiff and chewy rather than soft and gooey.

-Tips For The Best Gluten-Free Salted Caramel Pecan Bars:
+Tips For The Best Gluten-Free Pecan Pie Bars

 • Use Softened (Not Warm!)
 Butter For The Shortbread Crust.
 Butter temperature is critical for getting light, flaky gluten-free shortbread crust.
 You’re aiming for softened, which means the butter should still be cool to the touch and indent slightly when gently pressed with your finger.
 Your finger shouldn’t easily sink into the butter or look shiny or greasy (too warm!) and the butter shouldn’t be rock solid from the fridge.